Usage policies and legal¶

 - The triton-users mailing list is automatically formed from all Aalto accounts in the triton-users group (everyone with an account).
 This is used to send service announcement and information related to scientific computing.
 This subscription is intrinsically tied to the Triton account and a requirement of the cluster usage.
 (Email information held by Aalto IT services).

 Note about research data: This section does not cover any data which users store on the cluster: for that, the user is the controller and Science-IT is only a processor.
 You are responsible for any administrative privacy matters.
+The following subsections relate only to administrative metadata.

 Controller and contact¶